Employee performance goals; Choosing the right training evaluation model

 The Phillips ROI method might tell you that your learning program had a financial impact on the organization, but if your goal is really to measure against employee performance goals, then the casual pathway established by the LTEM model is really the one for you.

-The examples given here are admittedly broad-brush, but serve to demonstrate that learning professionals have a choice of evaluation models to use, and needn’t stick slavishly to Kirkpatrick, which after 60-plus years in use has perhaps reached the end of its useful life.
+The examples of training evaluation models given here are admittedly broad-brush, but serve to demonstrate that learning professionals have a choice of evaluation models to use, and needn’t stick slavishly to Kirkpatrick, which after 60-plus years in use has perhaps reached the end of its useful life.

 For a more in-depth exploration of how to measure employee performance goals, and many more useful tools and insights download our new eBook, ‘Adding data and learning analytics to your organization’